CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family ipv6-unicast prefix-limits inbound reestablish-wait

-Specifes the time in seconds to wait before establishing the BGP session again with the peer.
-Defaults to 'auto', which will use standard BGP timers and processing.
-This would typically be 2-3 seconds.
+Specifes the time in seconds to wait before establishing the IPv6 BGP session again with the peer.

+The defaults is `auto`, which uses standard BGP timers and processing (typically between 2 and 3 seconds).

 ### Command Syntax